14 Amazing Places You Must See on a North Island Road Trip

 Whakapapa Holiday Park is a great option for those looking to explore Tongariro National Park.
 It’s conveniently located inside the park, so you don’t have to worry about traveling far from your accommodation when it comes time to hike the Alpine Crossing.
 The holiday park offers a variety of different accommodations, such as backpacker dorms, campervans, and self-contained units, so there’s something to suit everyone’s needs.

-Contributed by Giorgy from G-Extreme Travel.
+Contributed by Giorgy from SABIDURI

 Hobbiton